 For purposes of its analysis, Credit Suisse utilized a 20-year discounted cash flow analysis which discounted to present value as of December 31, 2016 the probability of success adjusted estimates of free cash flows for the Commercial Business for the period from 2017 through 2036.
-The free cash flows from the Commercial Business for the period 2030 through 2036 the free cash flows for the Commercial Business reflect a negative 20% growth rate based on guidance provided by Company management.
+The free cash flows from the Commercial Business for the period 2017 to 2029 were as reflected in the Business Forecasts and for the period 2030 through 2036 the free cash flows for the Commercial Business reflect a negative 20% growth rate based on guidance provided by Company management.
 Credit Suisse used a mid-year convention and discount rates ranging from 11.0% to 14.0%, reflecting Credit Suisse's estimate of the Commercial Business's weighted average cost of capital, to derive a range of implied enterprise values for the Commercial Business.